Andrew-Kao/andrew-kao.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am currently a pre-doctoral fellow working with Professor David Yang at Harvard Economics and an affiliate at [Evidence for Policy Design](https://epod.cid.harvard.edu/person/andrew-kao).
+I am a pre-doctoral fellow working with Professor David Yang at Harvard Economics and an affiliate at [Evidence for Policy Design](https://epod.cid.harvard.edu/person/andrew-kao).
 My current research interests include political economy and development.
 I graduated from the University of Chicago in 2020 with a BS in computational and applied math and a BA in economics.

+## Research

+### Works in Progress
+- Seeing is Believing: Inequality and the Impact of Television on Hispanics

 <!-- ---